nuuuwan/news_lk3_data/README.md

 *2024-05-26 08:34:00* · [`adaderanalk`](https://www.adaderana.lk/news/99439/6-newborns-killed-after-major-fire-at-delhi-childrens-hospital) · `en`

+#WATCH | Delhi: A massive fire broke out at a New Born Baby Care Hospital in Vivek Vihar As per a Fire Officer, Fire was extinguished completely, 11-12 people were rescued and taken to hospital and further details are awaited.(Video source - Fire Department) https://t.co/lHzou6KkHH pic.twitter.com/pE95ffjm9p— ANI (@ANI) May 25, 2024

 As many as six newborns have lost their lives after a massive fire broke out at a New Born Baby Care Hospital in Delhi’s Vivek Vihar in the late hours of Saturday.

 According to the Delhi Fire Department, a total of 12 children were rescued, out of which six have died, one is on the ventilator and five are admitted to the hospital.